Request Access to Climatiqs data tool kit.

 All posts

-EU leading the way with new Corporate Sustainability Reporting Standards
+CSRD: need-to-know info under the new Corporate Sustainability Reporting Directive

-EU leading the way with new Corporate Sustainability Reporting Standards
+CSRD: need-to-know info under the new Corporate Sustainability Reporting Directive

-The European Commission’s Corporate Sustainability Reporting Directive (CSRD) is due to be published in October 2022 and adhered to from 2023.
-These new reporting standards aim to be in line with the already ambitious Sustainable Finance Disclosure Regulation and the EU Taxonomy.
+The European Commission’s Corporate Sustainability Reporting Directive (CSRD) came into force at EU level on 5th January 2023.
+The directive must become law in all EU member states within the following 18 months.
 While closely tied to financial reporting, the CSRD will focus on encouraging broader transparency, consistency and comparability across all sectors.

 CSRD increases the catchment